 Your existing lender might be willing to work with you, so it’s worth trying to negotiate.
-Offer what you can afford to pay and see if the lender accepts.
+Offer what you can afford to pay and see whether the lender accepts it.
 Especially if your finances are spinning out of control, your lender might prefer to get something from you before you become completely insolvent.
 Even when things aren’t dire, you might find that your lender has options available.
 For example, there may be a way to lower your interest rate or make other adjustments that lower your payments.